wp-plugins/cookie-law-info/readme.txt

 You can fully customise the style so it fits in with your existing website- change the colours, fonts, styles, the position on the page and even how it behaves when you click "accept".

+You can choose to make the cookie bar disappear after a few seconds (completely configurable).

 It also has a Cookie Audit module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.